I write a lot of homeschool curriculum reviews. Have you noticed?

 - Daily Lesson Plans — Moving Beyond the Page provides daily lesson plans for a 4-day week.
 Ben was able to follow along quite easily for the World Wars program.
 Homeschooling 4 days a week with a Fun Friday for field trips and other interests has been our style for quite some time.

 - Coordinating Studies — This is a very “unit study-friendly” curriculum.
 I really love that they integrate the literature studies with the social studies and science units.
 It pulls everything together, just like any great unit study.
 This is one of my favorite things about Moving Beyond the Page.

-- Included Items — The Science units include science kits to include those items that are not commonly found around the house or easily found at your local store.
+- Included Items — The Science units include science kits for those items that are not commonly found around the house or easily found at your local store.

 - Quality Literature Options — The Literature units contain quality choices, and the books included with the Science and Social Studies units do as well.
 The Literature units are a complete language arts curriculum.

 - Challenge — Even though Ben is at the upper level of the age suggestion for this curriculum and is very bright, he found it quite challenging.
 In fact, we have not yet completed the units.
 We’ve had access for roughly 4 weeks, which means that we should be wrapping things up.
 However, Ben is finding the subject matter so interesting that he often ends up on a rabbit trail, desiring to learn more and more, and the literature unit has been stretching him, even though his reading level is quite advanced.